CS1371/ta-index/README.md

 ## `convertToIndex`

-`convertToIndex` takes in the three separate sources of data as Excel workbooks.
+`convertToIndex` takes in the four separate sources of data as Excel workbooks.
 The format of these workbooks must strictly follow this specification, unless otherwise noted.

-The three workbooks provide:
+The four workbooks provide:
 * Basic TA information
 * Help Desk Hours
 * TA Fun Facts
 * TA Sections

+Optionally, you can also include an existing TA index package - the `teachers.json`.
+This will enable the function to use past answers for the Fun Facts.

 How each is read, and what this means for the end product, is detailed below.